-The 2021 state legislative season is shaping up to be the most hostile in recent history for reproductive health and rights.
+The 2021 state legislative season is the most hostile in recent history for reproductive health and rights.
 State lawmakers, emboldened by the new makeup of the Supreme Court and the 200+ federal judges the Trump administration appointed, are pushing a harmful agenda against our rights and freedoms.

 Some anti-abortion politicians seized on the COVID-19 pandemic to try to impose abortion bans.
 See the timeline of the new coronavirus-based abortion bans and our fight against them.